karimdeif/multi-tenancy/documentation/setup_application.md

 export POSTGRES_SERVICE_INSTANCE_B=multi-tenant-pg-b
 ```

+#### Step 3: Execute following bash automation

 > Don't worry, this script may take several minutes (10 - 15 min) without portgres.
-With postgres it will take up 30 mins.
+With postgres it will take up to 30 mins.

-Execute following bash script:
+* Execute following bash script:

 ```sh
 cd $ROOT_FOLDER/installapp
 bash ce-create-two-tenantcies.sh
 ```

+* What happens behind the curtain?

 The bash script `ce-create-two-tenantcies.sh` invokes **twice** the bash script `ce-install-application.sh` with the needed parameter to create two seperated tenant applications.
 Here is a short simplified discription which steps are carried out in the script `ce-install-application-ibmcr.sh`: